Ericsson/codechecker/CONTRIBUTING.md

 Python style
 ------------
-In CodeChecker, we use the [PEP-8](https://www.python.org/dev/peps/pep-0008) rules in our coding style. _PEP-8_ is enforced by the test infrastructure &ndash; if you write a new module outside the current directory structure, make sure to add its path to [`tests/Makefile`](`tests/Makefile`) under the `pep8` target.
+In CodeChecker, we use [pycodestyle](https://pypi.python.org/pypi/pycodestyle/) to automatically check our coding style. `pycodestyle` is enforced by the test infrastructure &ndash; if you write a new module outside the current directory structure, make sure to add its path to [`tests/Makefile`](`tests/Makefile`) under the `pycodestyle` target.

-In addition to the general rules of _PEP-8_, please keep the following rules while writing your code:
+In addition to the general rules of `pycodestyle`, please keep the following rules while writing your code:

   * Comments must be whole sentences, beginning with a capital letter and